This post may contain affiliate links and ads. Read our disclosure policy here.

 1. Beach Tent Sun Shelter – For shelter, shade and just a place to escape the hustle and bustle of the beach, these little tents are incredibly convenient.
 A couple of things to look for: one that is extremely simple to set up and a bonus if it offers some sort of UV Guard Protection from the sun’s harmful rays.
 Landon actually used to nap for hours at a time in our beach tent.
 Both kids enjoy playing and lounging around in the tent when they want a break from the sun.

-These tents fold down to practically nothing and usually come with some sort of storage pouch which makes them super easy to store and travel with.
+These pop-up tents fold down to practically nothing and usually come with some sort of storage pouch which makes them super easy to store and travel with.

 2. Construction Vehicle Toys – Give a truck-loving toddler a dump truck and limitless sand, and you won’t believe how long he’ll stay occupied!
 We always fill up one of our big blue IKEA bags with some of Landon’s “diggers.”
 Both of the kids have a blast filling and dumping sand and water.